The Baltimore Police Department reports 35 arrests

 Police say five of the six officers involved in the arrest have provided statements to investigators.
 The sixth officer has invoked his right to refuse to answer questions, Batts said.

 CNN’s Miguel Marquez reported from Baltimore.
-Steve Almasy reported and wrote in Atlanta.
+Mariano Castillo and Steve Almasy reported and wrote in Atlanta.
 Vivian Kuo contributed to this article.